Sometimes life gets in the way, and our travel plans change. But what happens if you’ve booked your trip with frequent flyer miles?

 As with everything in the travel world, it’s important to read the fine print before you book.
 When planning for your next getaway, be sure to understand the biggest airlines' cancellation policies for reward tickets.
 In some situations, it could make sense to pay to get your miles back.

-Other fees, including the $15 call center booking fee or the $25 partner award fee, are non-refundable.
-On the bright side: taxes you paid on your trip will be refunded if you need to cancel your trip.
+Other cancellation fees, including the call center booking fee or the partner award fee, are non-refundable.

 If you have to unexpectedly cancel your trip or change your itinerary and you booked with American AAdvantage miles, you can get those miles back.
 But unless you are a top-tier elite flyer, you will be forced to pay.

-These are the policies if you need to make changes to your trip.
-If you booked a MileSAAver award, and you need to make a change, you will pay a $150 fee—even if you keep the same award type.
-If you are traveling on a partner airline and need to change your origin, destination, or flying airline, you will have to pay the $150 fee, even if you keep the same award.
+If you booked a MileSAAver award, and you need to make a change, you will pay a $150 fee even if you keep the same award type.
+If you are traveling on a partner airline and need to change your origin, destination, or flying airline, you will also have to pay the fee, even if you keep the same award.
 If you are flying on an AAnytime award, the origin and destination change fees are waived if you keep the same award type.

 But what if you need to cancel your trip entirely?
-If your ticket has not expired, you can request to have all your AAdvantage miles reinstated to your account.
-The fee is $150 per account for the first award ticket and $25 for additional tickets reinstated to the same account.
+If your ticket has not expired, you can call the customer service number to request to have all your AAdvantage miles reinstated to your account.

 Delta Air Lines

 Award flyers must either change their itineraries or cancel their tickets 72 hours from their departure time.
-The change fee and reinstatement fee is $150, in addition to any taxes or fees you will need to pay.
+There are change and reinstatement fees, in addition to any taxes or fees you will need to pay.
 But if you are a SkyMiles Platinum Medallion or Diamond Medallion flyer, your fees are waived if you make changes more than 72 hours away from your departure time.

-If you need to make a last minute change within three days from your trip, you can say goodbye to those SkyMiles.
-Flights changed or cancelled less than 72 hours from departure are non-refundable.
+If you need to make a last-minute change within three days from your trip, you can say goodbye to those SkyMiles.
+Flights changed or canceled less than 72 hours from departure are non-refundable.

 If you booked a Last Seat Availability award, there is no fee to cancel your flight and get your miles back.
 Otherwise, expect to pay a $75 redeposit fee to return your EarlyReturns miles to your account.
 And if you don't show up for your flight, those miles will be gone and forfeited.

-When you book with JetBlue TrueBlue points, you are effectively booking a cash fare with a points equivalent.
+When you book with JetBlue TrueBlue points, you are effectively booking a cash fare with the equivalent of a point.
 Unfortunately, that makes it difficult to determine how much you need to pay for changes or cancellations.

-If you need to change or cancel a Blue Fare or Blue Plus Fare booked in TrueBlue points, expect to pay between $75 and $150 based on the cash value of the flight.
+If you need to change or cancel a Blue Fare or Blue Plus Fare booked in TrueBlue points, expect to pay based on the cash value of the flight.
 The more expensive the flight, the more you'll have to pay.
 And if you have to cancel, you will get the miles back in your TrueBlue account.

-Spirit Airlines is notorious for charging flyers for everything but using the lavatory in flight.
-The same is true for their frequent flyer program, FREE SPIRIT—if you have to change an award flight, you'll have to pay.
+Spirit Airlines is notorious for charging flyers for everything except using the lavatory in flight.
+The same is true for their frequent flyer program, FREE SPIRIT, if you have to change an award flight, you'll have to pay.

-According to their terms and conditions, award ticket changes or cancellations are only done by calling their reservations center at 801-401-2210.
-Any changes or cancellations at least 24 hours in advance are subject to a $110 modification fee (if change space is available) or redeposit fee.
+Any changes or cancellations 24 hours after booking are subject to a varying modification fee (if change space is available) or a redeposit fee.

 Any Southwest Airlines frequent flyer will tell you they "LUV" the airline because of their customer-friendly policies.
 This also applies to their change and cancellation policies as well!

 At Southwest, change fees don't fly at all.
-If you are forced to change or modify your flight, you can do so for free at Southwest.com.
+If you are forced to change or modify your flight, you can do so for free on the website.
 However, if your change ends up with a higher fare, you will have to pay the difference.

 United MileagePlus miles are some of the best in the industry because of how many partners the Star Alliance carrier has.
 But if you're not a frequent flyer and need to make a change or cancel an award ticket, it can be a costly experience.

 The amount of money you pay to make a change to an award ticket or get your miles back after cancellation depends on your status.
-United MileagePlus Premier Platinum and 1K flyers who need to make a change or cancel an award at least 61 days in advance pay no fees.
-But Premier Gold flyers will pay a $25, Premier Silver flyers pay a $50 fee, while everyone else pays $75 in change or cancellation and redeposit fees.
+United MileagePlus Premier Platinum and 1K flyers who need to make a change or cancel an award trip at least 61 days in advance pay no fees.
+But Premier Gold flyers and Premier Silver flyers pay a lower fee, while everyone else pays a higher fee in change or cancellation and redeposit fees.